 The best domain registrars make the process of purchasing a new domain name easier, because they also offer web hosting services.
 Purchasing the domain gives your new website a name, but the hosting service gives it a place to exist.
 With both of these items working in tandem, you can publish content and visitors can find you.

 We like Bluehost as the best domain registrar for most people because it greatly simplifies every aspect of starting a website, including purchasing the new domain name.
 Get a free domain for one year when you bundle web hosting with domain registration from Bluehost.

 When you want to keep an eye on the costs for your new website both now and in the future, Domain.com has some of the best renewal rates for your new domain name.
 Crazy Egg readers receive a 25% discount on all costs of setting up a new domain at Domain.com.

 If you are finding that domain names featuring the popular .com extension are too expensive, Porkbun is our favorite registrar for helping you find great domain names featuring other extensions.
 Porkbun offers some extremely low first-year sale prices on domain names with non-traditional extensions.

 We have a lot of experience with purchasing domain names and starting websites.
 Through our work, we know that domain registrars simplify the process so much that they easily represent the best way to go.
 If you need some different features in a domain registrar than those we listed, check out all our picks for the best domain registrars.

-When you want to begin pricing domain names, Hostinger makes the process extremely easy.
-Visit the domain name search tool page on Hostinger to begin looking at costs.
+When you want to begin pricing domain names, Bluehost makes the process extremely easy.
+Visit Bluehost’s domain page to begin looking at costs.

 The .com extension is the most popular extension.
 Consequently, it also is the hardest to find for your desired domain name.
 If our website was crazyegg.xyz instead of crazyegg.com, we might not receive as much traffic since many people default to .com when typing a domain name.